9 Things To Do And Places To Visit In Ladakh

 #5 Khardungla Pass; World’s Highest Motorable Road

 Every person who visits Ladakh dreams of the prefect selfie at Khardungla Pass.
 Why should you go here?
 Well, other than the fact that it is the world’s highest motorable road at 18,380 feet, the Maggie here tastes absolutely delicious.
+Of all the places to visit in Ladakh, you cannot afford to miss this delicious pass.

 Did You Know?
 The word ‘La’ means pass in Tibetan language.